ajs17/memills/content/people/mills-edward-hallock-1819-family/features/research.md

 I remembered my question about my Great Great Grandfather, and decided that the intersection of these two paths made a logical starting point.
 I had my deeds, and looked up the owners at that time: Edward, Hannah and Emily Mills.
 And of course, I re-discovered the history of the kind that I had been hoping for: A Note on Emily Mills by Molly Adams.
 Molly had passed several years earlier, but with my deeds and her Note as a starting point, I quickly realized that to know my home, I had to learn about the Mills, and in particular, Emily, as she lived in the home the longest of anyone by far.
 I can now appreciate that more information exists about Emily than I could reasonably expect to find, yet it is human nature to want what we don't have, and after I made some initial inquiries for photos and learned there were none known to exist, gazing upon Emily's face became my greatest desire.

 This material is my first attempt to learn about my home and to honor the Mills family, especially Emily.
 And what an amazing journey it has been!
 To learn about Emily, I had to start learning about Brookton at the time, and the people in her community, all of which are subjects of endless fascination.
 The era of Brookton was a special time and place, overflowing with interesting people whose stories are much more compelling than any Hollywood entertainment.
 I now appreciate why the first question every long-time Caroline resident asks me is: "How long have you lived here?"
-(Eventually, when these same people asked where I lived, I could offer my own challenge: "If I told you I lived in the Mills Place, would you know where that is?"
+(Eventually, when these same people asked where I lived, I could offer my own challenge: "If I told you I lived in The Mills' Place, would you know where that is?"
 That piece of once-common knowledge had been forgotten.)

 I am certainly not the person Emily would have chosen to care for her home and family memories.
 (It was well after I left the Finger Lakes Beer Trail that I learned the irony.)
 But Emily and I are now forever connected to one another, in ways that are deeply personal, and which I choose to keep private.